 It wasn't until 2013, when she started as a Customer Service Representative for Denver jetCenter, that she started to realize the options she had to fly for herself.
 After working her way up to the role of Customer Service Manager, she became an accountant for jetCenters of Colorado in 2015, and earned her FAA Aircraft Dispatcher certificate in 2017.
 "I wasn't enjoying accounting or being confined in a cubicle, and wanted to find another fun job in aviation", explains Alexis.
 During this time, she also served as VP for the Women in Aviation Mile High Chapter (Denver, Colorado) for three years.
 Although she had an obvious passion for aviation and a strong desire to fly, like so many others, obtaining an FAA medical proved to be a difficult obstacle to overcome; although her dreams of flying were on hold, she planned to someday learn how to fly gliders or ultralights, which do not require an FAA medical to operate.

-Thirsty for adventure, in 2019, Alexis and her boyfriend sold their house and all of their belongings, moved into a cargo van with their dog Nash, and spent the entire summer traveling across the US and Canada.
-In the process of building their camper van, Alexis stumbled across a video of one of Tucker Gott’s “Van Life” videos, and discovered the sport of paramotoring in a roundabout way.
-During the trip, they visited 12 aviation museums and went to AirVenture, where she decided to try her hand at volunteering in the "South 40" aircraft parking area.
-Coincidentally, it was there underneath the paramotor flight path that she was introduced to Jon Eisele and ParAmerica.
+Thirsty for adventure, in 2019, Alexis sold her house, moved into a cargo van with her dog Nash, and spent the entire summer traveling across the US and Canada.
+In the process of building her camper van, Alexis stumbled across a video of one of Tucker Gott’s “Van Life” videos, and discovered the sport of paramotoring in a roundabout way.
+During the trip, she visited 12 aviation museums and went to AirVenture, where she decided to try her hand at volunteering in the "South 40" aircraft parking area.
+Coincidentally, it was there underneath the paramotor flight path that she was introduced to Jon Eisele.
 She was hooked on the idea of flying paramotors and signed up for training at Lone Star Paramotor the day after the show ended.

 After training in September 2019, she quickly realized that paramotors not only satisfied her appetite for flying, but also fueled her passion for adventure.
 She started to work for Lone Star Paramotor doing bookkeeping, marketing, and other "behind the scenes" work.
 After several months, she leveraged her background as a dispatcher, and began to teach certain ground school lessons including weather, airspace, and regulations, and then began apprenticing as an instructor.